syncfusion-content/blazor-docs/blazor/datetime-picker/accessibility.md

 The web accessibility defines a way to make web content and web applications more accessible to disabled people.
 It especially helps the dynamic content change and advanced user interface components developed with Ajax, HTML, JavaScript, and related technologies.

 DateTimePicker provides built-in compliance with the [WAI-ARIA](http://www.w3.org/WAI/PF/aria-practices) specifications.
-WAI-ARIA supports is achieved through the attributes like `aria-expanded`, `aria-disabled`, `aria-activedescendant` applied to the input element.
+WAI-ARIA support is achieved through the attributes like `aria-expanded`, `aria-disabled`, `aria-activedescendant` applied to the input element.

 To learn about the accessibility of Calendar, refer to the Calendar's [Accessibility](../calendar/accessibility/) section.

 It helps to provide information about the widget for assistive technology to the disabled person in screen reader.

-* **aria-expanded**: Attributes indicates the state of a collapsible element.
+* **aria-expanded**: Attribute indicates the state of a collapsible element.

 * **aria-disabled**: Attribute indicates the disabled state of this DateTimePicker component.

 * **aria-activedescendent**: Attribute helps in managing the current active child of the DateTimePicker component.

-## Keyboard Interaction
+## Keyboard interaction

 You can use the following keys to interact with the DateTimePicker.
 The component implements the keyboard navigation support by following the [WAI-ARIA practices](http://www.w3.org/WAI/PF/aria-practices).

 DateTimePicker supports the below list of shortcut keys:

-### Input Navigation
+### Input navigation

 Before opening the popup, use the following keys to control the popup element.